ericoporto/ags-manual-wiki/DistGame.md

 the mpg123 MP3 decoder, and is distributed under the terms of the GNU Lesser General Public License version 2.1.

-You must also comply with the licence for AGS:
+You must also comply with the license for AGS:
 [Artistic License 2.0](https://opensource.org/licenses/artistic-license-2.0.php)

 ---